Zack Kelly: Boston Red Sox

 On January 4, 2021, Kelly signed a minor league contract with the Boston Red Sox organization.
 He spent the year playing for the Double-A Portland Sea Dogs and the Triple-A Worcester Red Sox.
 He had a 1.69 ERA in 21 relief appearances for Portland before he was promoted to Worcester, where he had a 2.89 ERA in 15 relief appearances.
 In 2022, the Red Sox invited Kelly to spring training as a non-roster player and he returned to Worcester for the beginning of the season.
 He accrued a 2.72 ERA for Worcester through August 29, when he was added to Boston's major-league roster.
 Kelly made his MLB debut that evening, against the Minnesota Twins.
 He was on the paternity list for three days in early September.
 In 13 relief appearances with Boston, Kelly pitched to a 1–0 record with 3.95 ERA while striking out 11 batters in 13 2/3 innings.
 Kelly was the 2022 recipient of the Lou Gorman Award issued by the Red Sox organization.

 Kelly began the 2023 season in Boston's bullpen.
 He was placed on the injured list on April 13 due to right elbow inflammation.
 Three days later, he was transferred to the 60-day injured list.
 On May 3, it was announced that Kelly would miss roughly four months after undergoing a successful ulnar nerve transposition revision in his right elbow.
-He was activated from the injured list on September 24, and successfully pitched for the Red Sox after going 166 days between major-league appearances.
+He was activated from the injured list on September 24, and successfully pitched for the Red Sox after going 166 days between major league appearances.

 Kelly was optioned to Triple–A Worcester to begin the 2024 season.
 On April 24, he was recalled from Worcester to replace injured pitcher Brayan Bello on the active roster.
 Kelly was optioned to Triple-A again on May 26 to make room for pitcher Brad Keller, who had just signed a one-year contract with Boston.
 Kelly was once again promoted to the major-league roster on June 5.
 He made his first MLB start on June 9 against the Chicago White Sox, pitching two scoreless innings as an opener.
+Kelly appeared in 49 total games for Boston during the regular season, pitching to a 6-3 record and 3.97 ERA with 61 strikeouts across 56 2/3 innings pitched.

+Kelly made 28 appearances out of the bullpen for the Red Sox during the 2025 season, accumulating a 1-3 record and 4.58 ERA with 35 strikeouts across 35 1/3 innings pitched.

+Kelly was optioned to Triple-A Worcester to begin the 2026 season.
+On July 21, 2026, Kelly was placed on the 60-day injured list due to a stress reaction in his olecranon bone.